From 1 - 10 / 69

 • In 2008, the performance of 14 statistical and mathematical methods for spatial interpolation was compared using samples of seabed mud content across the Australian Exclusive Economic Zone (AEEZ), which indicated that machine learning methods are generally among the most accurate methods.
 In this study, we further test the performance of machine learning methods in combination with ordinary kriging (OK) and inverse distance squared (IDS).
 We aim to identify the most accurate methods for spatial interpolation of seabed mud content in three regions (i.e., N, NE and SW) in AEEZ using samples extracted from Geoscience Australia's Marine Samples Database (MARS).
 The performance of 18 methods (machine learning methods and their combinations with OK or IDS) is compared using a simulation experiment.
 The prediction accuracy changes with the methods, inclusion and exclusion of slope, search window size, model averaging and the study region.
 The combination of RF and OK (RFOK) and the combination of RF and IDS (RFIDS) are, on average, more accurate than the other methods based on the prediction accuracy and visual examination of prediction maps in all three regions when slope is included and when their searching widow size is 12 and 7, respectively.
 Averaging the predictions of these two most accurate methods could be an alternative for spatial interpolation.
 The methods identified in this study reduce the prediction error by up to 19% and their predictions depict the transitional zones between geomorphic features in comparison with the control.
 This study confirmed the effectiveness of combining machine learning methods with OK or IDS and produced an alternative source of methods for spatial interpolation.
 Procedures employed in this study for selecting the most accurate prediction methods provide guidance for future studies.

-• This dataset provides the spatially continuous data of seabed mud content (sediment fraction < 63 µm) expressed as a weight percentage ranging from 0 to 100%, presented in 0.01 decimal degree resolution raster format.
-The dataset covers the Australian continental EEZ, including seabed surrounding Tasmania.
-It does not include areas surrounding Macquarie Island, and the Australian Territories of Norfolk Island, Christmas Island, and Cocos (Keeling) Islands or Australia's marine jurisdiction off of the Territory of Heard and McDonald Islands and the Australian Antarctic Territory.
-This dataset supersedes previous predictions of sediment mud content for the Australian Margin with demonstrated improvements in accuracy.
+• This dataset provides the spatially continuous data of seabed gravel (sediment fraction >2000 µm), mud (sediment fraction < 63 µm) and sand content (sediment fraction 63-2000 µm) expressed as a weight percentage ranging from 0 to 100%, presented in 0.0025 decimal degree (dd) resolution raster grids format and ascii text file.
+The dataset covers the Vlaming sub-basin in the Australian continental EEZ.
+This dataset supersedes previous predictions of sediment gravel, mud and sand content for the basin with demonstrated improvements in accuracy.
 Accuracy of predictions varies based on density of underlying data and level of seabed complexity.
 Artefacts occur in this dataset as a result of insufficient samples in relevant regions.
-This dataset is intended for use at national and regional scales.
-The dataset may not be appropriate for use at local scales in areas where sample density is insufficient to detect local variation in sediment properties.
+This dataset is intended for use at the basin scale.
+The dataset may not be appropriate for use at smaller scales in areas where sample density is insufficient to detect local variation in sediment properties.
 To obtain the most accurate interpretation of sediment distribution in these areas, it is recommended that additional samples be collected and interpolations updated.